 Challenges included a bike lift and wheel change on day two in Murchison, in addition to navigation and waypoint challenges on days three, four and five that tested riders’ GPS and social media skills.
 There were also timed special test challenges on day three at the beautiful Lake Station and again on day five at Manaroa.

 In the end, the New Zealand riders who secured the elusive qualifying positions for the KTM Ultimate Race were Mark Dando and Matt Kneesch – congratulations to both, who we know will do us proud in Morocco next year!

 KTM New Zealand would like to thank all the riders that attended, as well as the local Nelson crew, whose assistance made the event possible.
 Thank you also to Racesafe Australia medical support, lead and sweep riders from across NZ and Australia, the photography and videography crew, plus the technical and logistical support staff who made the KTM NZ Adventure Rallye happen.

-A full event photo gallery from the 2019 KTM New Zealand Adventure Rallye is available online now here: https://www.wilkinsonphotography.com.au/Rides-Events/2019-KTM-New-Zealand-Adventure-Rallye-Top-of-the-South/ while an event teaser video will be released next week and a full-length feature will be coming soon.
+A full event photo gallery from the 2019 KTM New Zealand Adventure Rallye is available online now here: https://www.wilkinsonphotography.com.au/Rides-Events/2019-KTM-New-Zealand-Adventure-Rallye-Top-of-the-South/ while an event teaser video has been released below, with a full-length feature coming soon.

 Further information on KTM Adventure Rally events can be sourced via www.ktm-adventure-rally.com.